 This module is designed to be implemented in two 1.25-hour classroom sessions, but could be adapted to be completed in one 2.5 - 3 hour lab session.
 The module requires a laptop or desktop computer or tablet with internet access.
 Students are encouraged to work in pairs or small groups no larger than three for the duration of the module.

 Why this Matters:

-Sustainability is a complex term applied to many different contexts in a variety of ways, which can lead to confusion over meaningful assessment.
+Sustainability is a complex term applied to many different contexts in a variety of ways, which can lead to confusion over the meaning of sustainability, and hence how to assess it.
 The Brundtland Commission defined sustainability as 'the ability to meet one's own needs without jeopardizing the ability of future generations to meet their needs.'
 It is characterized by considering environmental, economic, and social factors.
-A commonly used analytical framework, "IPAT," is used to link metrics of sustainability to broader facets of economic, environmental, and social sustainability.
+Inherent to achieving sustainability goals is minimizing environmental impacts while also balancing social and economic needs.
+A commonly used analytical framework, "IPAT," is used to link these dimensions of sustainability to quantifiable metrics of environmental impacts and their drivers:

 Impact = Population x Affluence x Technology

-Within the Gapminder tools, Impact can be described using metrics such as greenhouse gas emissions, air pollutant emissions, or freshwater extraction rates.
+Within the Gapminder tool, Impact can be described using metrics such as greenhouse gas emissions, air pollutant emissions, or freshwater extraction rates.
 Affluence is typically measured by per-capita Gross Domestic Product (GDP), measured in Purchasing Power Parity (PPP).
-Metrics for assessing technology could include fossil energy production, energy consumption, extent of communication infrastructure, among others.
-The objective of this module is to illustrate the three specific facets of sustainability (economic, environmental, and social) using real-world data and metrics under the IPAT analytical framework.
+Metrics for assessing Technology could include fossil energy production, energy consumption, extent of communication infrastructure, among others.
+The objective of this module is to explore the drivers of environmental impact using real-world data and metrics under the IPAT analytical framework.